Before Your Hand Transplant

-During your extensive evaluation, we discuss the functional outcome, treatment options, risks, alternatives, benefits, and complications, as well as the need for immunosuppressive medication to prevent rejection.
+During your extensive evaluation, we discuss functional outcome, treatment options, risks, alternatives, benefits, and complications, as well as the need for immunosuppressive medication to prevent rejection.
 If you choose to pursue a hand transplant, multiple tests and screening procedures are necessary.

-Check blood type and compatibility, assess organ and immune system function, and screen for viruses or infections that could affect your outcome.
+These tests check blood type and compatibility, assess organ and immune system function, and screen for viruses or infections that could affect your outcome.

-Determines the function you currently have in your residual limb.
+This evaluation determines the function you currently have in your residual limb.

 MRI and X-ray bone scans are performed to evaluate your residual limb.

 Involving Your Caregivers

 We involve your designated caregivers -- family members or friends -- from the time of your first evaluation.
 We educate them about their important role in caring for you after your hand transplant.

 All hand transplant candidates participate in transplant education to help you and your caregivers learn about the process, the medications you need to take, and the recovery process.

 You will be notified when a suitable donor hand is available.
 Donors for a limb have been donors of other organs as well.
 If you live outside of the Durham area, our team can assist you in gathering the resources and support you need.